mikewesthad/JitteryMeshes/scratch.md

 ####Section 5: Meshes
 * This is pushing the limits of what can fit in a chapter, but I'd love to see coverage of 3D and meshes in the book...
 * __Intent:__ Jump into meshes, cameras, and thinking about ways to generate meshes
-* I could attempt to shorten up the [generative mesh tutorial](http://openframeworks.cc/tutorials/graphics/generativemesh.html) and include it:
+* __Project:__ I could attempt to shorten up the [generative mesh tutorial](http://openframeworks.cc/tutorials/graphics/generativemesh.html) and include it
  * Basics of meshes
    * Modes, indicies, vertices
  * One way to think about creating a generative mesh
    * Loading image, getting pixels, using them as source data
     * Applying rules to the data to generate vertices and connections
  * ofEasyCam to navigate
  * How to handle the mesh to create simple animation and interactivity